Apple Mail: OS X Yosemite (10.10)

 In OS X Yosemite (version 10.10), Mail introduced Markup (inline annotation of PDF or image files) and Mail Drop (automatically uploads attachments to iCloud, and sends a link in the message instead of the whole file).

 OS X El Capitan (10.11)

 In OS X El Capitan (version 10.11), a filter was added to the message list to filter by various options such as Unread, Flagged, or messages with attachments.
 The conversation display was also redesigned and various disk space saving optimizations were implemented.
 Streaming notification support for Exchange accounts was also added.

 macOS High Sierra (10.13)

-In macOS 10.13 (High Sierra) Mail reached version 11.5, a version that was not further upgraded (in High Sierra, at least until 2021).
+In macOS High Sierra (version 10.13), Mail reached version 11.5, a version that was not further upgraded (in High Sierra, at least until 2021).

 macOS Mojave (10.14)

-Support for macOS's new "dark mode" was added to Mail.
+In macOS Mojave (version 10.14), support for macOS's new "dark mode" was added to Mail.

 macOS Catalina (10.15)

-Added support for Block Sender, Unsubscribe, Mute Thread and layout options.
+In macOS Catalina (version 10.15), Mail added support for Block Sender, Unsubscribe, Mute Thread and layout options.